 Silicones like cyclomethicone and dimethicone are a family of synthetic oils with different chemical structures and functions.
 There are volatile and non-volatile silicones.
 Volatile silicones provide a light, powdery, fast spreading and drying time and a smooth non-greasy feel.
 Non-volatile high molecular silicones provide a long glide and slip, add softness, shine and luster with conditioning and a non-greasy feel.
 It’s all about the sensory properties and a nice feel on the skin and feel and manageability on hair.
 Replacing silicones in formulations are a challenge for the modern cosmetic formulator to obtain similar sensory properties.

-Consumers are using their voice and stating they want care products without silicones.
-Silicones aren’t biodegradable and tend to build up on the hair and skin.
-Because of this, consumers are avoiding silicones and there is a movement towards silicone-free hair care and skin care products.
+For a variety of reasons, consumers are avoiding silicones in cosmetics due to negative consumer perception Silicones aren’t biodegradable and tend to build up on the hair and skin.
+Because of this, there is a movement towards silicone-free hair care and skin care products.

 Many natural, plant-based, and bio-based silicone alternatives have been developed as alternatives to silicone and more are coming available.
 Natural Hair Formulators can now use these natural alternatives in place of silicone in their hair formulations and find effective results and similar sensory properties.
+But, first, the formulator must understand the properties of silicones in order to replace them in a formulation.
 The Hair Serum post explores using silicone alternatives the the formulation.

 Read below to learn more about different kinds of silicones and silicone alternatives.